 Car cloning is a serious crime that is on the rise.
 Unless you’ve had your car’s number plates physically stolen from your vehicle, then you will have no way of knowing whether your car has been cloned until an offense has been committed.
-The first you will hear about it is when you receive a Penalty Charge Notice (PCN) or fine through the door for something that you are not guilty of.
+The first you will hear about it, in all likelihood, is when you receive a Penalty Charge Notice (PCN) or fine through the door for something that you are not guilty of.
 In some cases, the first you hear of your car being cloned may even be a visit from the police.
 This could well be the case if a cloned car has been involved in serious organised crime, such as a ram raid of burglary.

 What Should I do if I get a Speeding Ticket from a Cloned Plate?

 If you receive a speeding ticket for your car, and it’s clear that it wasn’t you or any other permitted person driving the car, then it may be that your car has been cloned.
 If this is the case, then you need to take action.

 The first thing you should do is contact the organisation or body that issued the fine and explain to them that it wasn’t you and that there is a possibility that your car may have been cloned.
 They can then stop pursuing you for the offense or crime and investigate further.

 It may sound over the top, but if you suspect that your number plate has been cloned because you have received a PCN or fine relating to your car, then you should consider changing your registration number.
 The easiest way to do this is to buy a private or personalised registration and have it transferred to your car.